 To cause your offshore company to be disregarded as a separate entity from you as of its formation date, you must make an election within 75 days of formation.
 The offshore company must first obtain an Employer Identification Number from the IRS to make the election.

 An entire industry has sprung up around forming offshore companies—you could form 50 offshore companies online before having your morning coffee.
 The people who form these companies will at best advise you to consult your own US tax advisor and at worst provide you with all sorts of bad US tax advice.

 That’s where I come in.

-Let’s discuss how I can help you navigate the tax complexity of offshore companies so you can achieve the tax and other benefits these structures can provide.
-Get in touch and we can schedule a call.
+I can help you navigate the tax complexity of offshore companies so you can achieve the tax and other benefits these structures can provide.
+Click here to schedule a call.

 Offshore Company FAQs